 General.
 The laws and statutes affecting the regulatory landscape of the home health, hospice and senior living industries continue to expand.
+We expect that these changes will continue after the end of the COVID-19 pandemic.
 In addition to this changing regulatory environment, federal, state and local officials are increasingly focusing their efforts on the enforcement of these laws.
 In order to operate our businesses, we must comply with federal, state and local laws relating to, among other things, licensure, delivery and adequacy of medical care, distribution of pharmaceuticals, equipment, personnel, operating policies, fire prevention, immigration, employment, rate-setting, billing and reimbursement, building codes and environmental protection.
-Additionally, we must also adhere to antikickback statutes, physician referral laws, and safety and health standards set by the Occupational Safety and Health Administration ("OSHA").
-Changes in the law or new interpretations of existing laws may have an adverse impact on our methods and costs of doing business.
+Additionally, we must also adhere to federal and state anti-fraud and abuse laws, such as anti-kickback statutes and, physician referral laws, as well as safety and health standards set by the Occupational Safety and Health Administration ("OSHA").
+Changes in laws or regulations, or new interpretations of existing laws may have an adverse impact on our methods and costs of doing business.